dh-atlas/white-book/Whitebook.md

 The initial phase of the ATLAS project focused on the analysis of a curated selection of research products.
 The analysis served two purposes: identifying cataloguing metadata to describe research projects and products, and exploring methods to automatically extract data from various types of research products.

 Selected pilots primarily consist of research products related to Italian historical and literary fields, mainly developed by Italian researchers.
 Notable exceptions include the Voyant Tools software and the CIDOC-CRM ontology, both widely adopted in the Italian scholarly environment, but developed abroad.
 The pilots span five categories: text collections, digital editions, ontologies, linked open data, and software tools.
-Pilots were chosen to represent ongoing Digital Humanities research on the Italian cultural heritage, covering periods from classical to 20th-century and encompassing both vernacular Italian and Latin.
+Pilots were chosen to represent ongoing Digital Humanities research on the Italian Cultural Heritage, covering periods from classical to 20th-century and encompassing both vernacular Italian and Latin.
 We prioritised research products considered valid examples in Italian Digital Humanities, wherein at least one ATLAS project team member is directly involved, ensuring high information quality and direct access to resources.
 Nonetheless, we include references to other notable research products to present a broader landscape of Digital Humanities research.

 We evaluated the pilots using standards and guidelines for producing FAIR research products that are shared within the broader scholarly community, although we focused on the humanities’ specificities.

 The analysis addresses four distinct yet interrelated dimensions:

-* Metadata: examining accessibility and adherence to standards.
+* metadata, examining accessibility and adherence to standards;
-* Data implementation: evaluating license clarity, use of standard formats, availability of persistent URLs or identifiers, and links to semantic web datasets.
+* data implementation, evaluating licence clarity, use of standard formats, availability of persistent URLs or identifiers, and links to semantic web datasets;
-* Data access and consultation methods: assessing user interface and/or API accessibility, data download availability, and adoption of long-term preservation policies.
+* data access and consultation methods, assessing user interface and/or API accessibility, data download availability, and adoption of long-term preservation policies;
-* Documentation: reviewing website information clarity and completeness, availability of high-level and technical documentation, citation guidelines, and public detailed changelog and roadmap.
+* documentation, reviewing website information clarity and completeness, availability of high-level and technical documentation, citation guidelines, and public detailed changelog and roadmap.

 It is important to note that our analysis does not assess the scientific merit or theoretical soundness of the research products.
 For instance, when examining a digital scholarly edition, we do not evaluate the effectiveness of the chosen editorial approach.
 We assume that any research product included in the ATLAS catalogue adheres to the theories and practices of its respective discipline.
 Instead, our analysis focuses on how the data is created and managed from a FAIR perspective.